intershop/intershop-pwa/docs/concepts/deployment-angular.md

 ## Impact of Service Workers

 If the Intershop PWA is run with an enabled [Service Worker][concept-progressive-web-app], the SSR process is only triggered for the first visit to the web page.
-After that, the Service Worker makes the Application behave like a simple browser-side application, where certain additional caching can lead to an improved client experience.
+After that, the service worker lets the application behave like a simple browser-side application, where certain additional caching can lead to an improved client experience.

-Browsers and Crawlers that don't support JavaScript execution will however continue to get fully pre-rendered page responses from the SSR process.
+However, browsers and crawlers that do not support JavaScript execution will still receive fully pre-rendered page responses from the SSR process.

 # Further References